davehaglan/laygo/docs/build_html/_sources/example/serdes.txt

  version following the tutorial conventions (possibly with more abstracting functions) will be released soon.

->Note 2: current version only contains the CMOS serializer part and this page will only contain materials on CMOS serdes.
-For more advance example, refer to BAG documentations.
+>Note 2: this document only contains materials on CMOS serializers For more advanced examples, refer to the BAG documentations.

 ## Install and launch
 1. Set up BAG environment for the technology in use.
 This is usually